XRPLF/xrpl-dev-portal/content/tutorials/quickstart/get-nftoken-list.md

 # Get a List of NFTokens

-You can list all of the tokens that currently exist from the XRP Ledger.
-The process involves repeatedly using the `ledger_data` request, filtering the NFToken page objects, then listing the array of NFToken objects stored on the page.
-This example demonstrates how to extract NFToken objects and NFTokenIDs, and how to get information for the listed NFTokens using the `nft_info` request to the Clio server.
+You can list all of the tokens that currently exist on the XRP Ledger.
+The process involves repeatedly using the `ledger_data` request, filtering the `NFToken` page objects, then listing the array of `NFToken` objects stored on the page.
+This example demonstrates how to extract `NFToken` objects and `NFTokenIDs`, and how to get information for the listed NFTokens using the `nft_info` request to the Clio server.

 ## Usage